+In addition, Phase 2 of the TF will support other training methods for dissemination and learning.
 In particular, the TF will support the development and ongoing provision of on-line training courses and face-to-face courses relating to managing natural resources wealth.
 At this stage, two courses are envisaged: Macroeconomic Management in Resource-rich Countries; and Energy Subsidy Reform (the later course has already been developed, so the TF will only support the ongoing provision of the course).
 The online tools provide a cost effective means to scale up the transfer of knowledge to a broader group, including the public.
 The courses would also provide preparation for officials in advance of TA delivery or follow-up training, to ensure that the knowledge delivered through TA leads to sustainable capacity development as noted in external mid-term evaluation of the MNRW-TF.